The 13 Best Streamers For Trout That Get Big Results

 4. The Clouser Minnow

-Created by fly fishing legend Bob Clouser, this is a popular must-have streamer for trout fishing.
+This is a popular must-have streamer for trout fishing.
 This is a great streamer to imitate small minnows, darters, and other types of tiny baitfish.

 5. Zonkers (Best Trout Streamers For Quick Strips)

 The Zonker is a simple yet highly effective streamer that features a rabbit strip for its body and tail.
-Variations include the Cone Head Zonker
+Variations include the Cone Head Zonker.

 This fly has a natural swimming action that imitates baitfish or leeches, and its flashy, metallic underbody is a big part of why this fly works so well.